 10 Things To Expect Marrying Into A Punjabi Family

 The Punjabi People are passionate people wearing their heart on their sleeves and celebrate life with gusto.
 They are socially innate beings with a calendar full of events to attend and all are generally attended with much enthusiasm.
-So if you are marrying into the Punjabi Culture here are 10 things you can expect from a foreign brides point of view.
+So if you are marrying into the Punjabi Culture here's a light hearted take on what to expect marrying into a Punjabi family.

 10 Things To Expect